VincentS/Metanome-Wiki/Metanome-Frontend.md

 ## Development setup

-The project is build with gulp, a streaming build system.
-The libraries are defined by bower, so that you first have to install all dependencies.
-Therefore, we use the [maven-frontend-plugin](https://github.com/eirslett/frontend-maven-plugin).
-So, when you initially run `mvn clean install` all dependencies will be installed.
-The installation step will be skipped the next time you run that command.
+For local development you first have to install `node`, `bower` and `gulp`.

+To ensure that users, who check out Metanome, have all these dependencies we use the [maven-frontend-plugin](https://github.com/eirslett/frontend-maven-plugin).
+This will locally install the dependencies when calling `mvn clean install`, so that the user does not have to install anything by himself.

 To start the backend jetty-server do the following: